Jimmy Snyder (sports commentator): Racial comments and dismissal

 On January 16, 1988, Snyder was fired by the CBS network (where he had been a regular on NFL Today since 1976) after making several questionable comments about African Americans during a lunchtime interview on January 15, 1988, with Ed Hotaling, a producer-reporter for NBC-owned WRC-TV, at Duke Zeibert's Washington, D.C., restaurant.
 Hotaling said that he had been doing interviews with various people in the restaurant for a program celebrating the birthday of Martin Luther King Jr. and what they thought the next step in civil rights progress for African Americans should be.
 He put the question to Snyder.
 "It was all on the occasion of Martin Luther King's birthday," Hotaling said.
 "So I thought it was an appropriate, forward-looking question, and got a backward-looking answer."
+Hotaling did not approve of the firing in an interview, stating, "It's outrageous he [Snyder] should be fired for exercising his First Amendment rights.
+Rather than silence him, they should keep him on and cover the issue of civil rights in sports."

 One of Snyder's more controversial responses to the question was that African Americans were naturally superior athletes at least in part because they had been bred to produce stronger offspring during slavery: